 - More Results

-The experienced Los Angeles work injury lawyers at Greenberg & Ruby, LLP have a proven record of helping those who have been injured at work secure maximum compensation for their injuries, damages and losses in the form of settlements and verdicts.
+Greenberg And Ruby Injury Attorneys has a proven record of helping those who have been injured at work secure maximum compensation for their injuries, damages and losses in the form of settlements and verdicts.
 They understand the pain, confusion, loss and grief a sudden injury or death can cause.
 They have the knowledge, experience and resources to help victims and families with their unique challenges.

-Greenberg & Ruby, LLP also has significant experience filing third-party claims, which are likely worth substantially more than a workers' compensation claim.
+The Los Angeles injury attorneys at Greenberg and Ruby also have significant experience filing third-party claims, which are likely worth substantially more than a workers' compensation claim.
 They will leave no avenue unexplored when it comes to achieving the best possible outcome in your case.
 Whether a case is settled out of court or goes to trial, their work injury attorneys know and fully understand what it takes to win.
 Call them today at (323) 782-0535 to schedule your no-cost, no-obligation consultation and case evaluation.